Snow Continues to Fall in Australia & New Zealand

 3rd July 2026

-It has been a poor start to winter with resorts delaying their openings and some just have thin strips of artificial snow.
-That is now thankfully changing.
-NEW
+It has been a poor start to winter with resorts delaying their openings and some just had thin strips of artificial snow.
+Thankfully that has now changed.
+UPDATED

 It has been a long time coming and to say some natural snow is welcome is somewhat of an understatement.